Skip to main content

 • 180 days

-Please note that the Complexity option has been removed because now all the password must meet the following requirements:
+The Complexity option has been removed, and now all passwords must meet the following requirements:

-• The password cannot be the same as the user's email
+• Cannot be the same as the user’s email

 Secure password configuration enforced for the users